© Maria Paneta 2025

 Flowers

-2022-2025, simulation, digital prints
+2022-2025, HD video, digital prints

 Flowers is a digital artwork that explores metamorphosis through algorithmic processes.
 Static images of nature are blended into a seamless, infinite loop using face-tracking and optical-flow interpolation.
 The result is a fragile simulation of transformation, where boundaries dissolve and new forms continuously emerge.